ONE RULE WHEN SELLING YOUR TIMESHARE

 _______________________BEWARE PAYING FEES UP FRONT, BEFORE A SALE!_________________

 We have been warning folks not to be fooled by anyone charging you ANY FEES whatsoever before a sale.
 In fact, in almost all cases, as a seller you should NEVER have to pay fees at any time.
 WHY?
-Because in most cases, though resale values are low in the timeshare industry, there is still some value in them for an owner.
+Because in most cases, though resale values are low in the timeshare industry, there is still some value in many of them for an owner.
 You should stipulate that any fees that you have AGREED to pay are to be deducted from the sale proceeds before remittance to you.
 No need to pay anyone upfront, as a seller, because the buyers’ money should be in an escrow account waiting to be disbursed to a listing firm for their commission and the remainder to the seller.
 Pretty much like closing at your local title company when selling your home.

 Ever hear of a local real estate agent asking for their commission to sell your house BEFORE ITS EVEN LISTED?
 Or how about getting a new roof on your home and offering to pay the construction company up front, before the work begins.
 Of course you haven’t.
 Selling your timeshare should work just like selling your home; no sale/closing, no commission.
 Right?